betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 ## 11. Customisable initial Dynamic Idle percentage

-After arming, but before airmode activates, the motors receive a fixed idle value.

-This value can now be customised in the CLI, instead of being always 5%.
-Use the `dyn_idle_start_increase` value, which defaults to 50, meaning 5%.
+After arming, but before airmode activates, dynamic idle is active but the maximum allowed throttle increase is limited.
+Previously that limit was 5%.
+In 4.5 we still default to the original 5%, but the limit can now be customised in the CLI, to a higher or lower value, using the `dyn_idle_start_increase` parameter.
+A value of 50 means 5%.

 A higher value can be useful if the motors need a higher idle value to spin properly on arming when Dynamic Idle is active, and conversely if large motors spin well at low idle percentage, it can be reduced.